chewnoill/collaborative-editor/readme.md

         |-- package.json: defines how the service is setup
         |-- db
         |   |-- schema.sql: current database schema dump
-        |   |-- migratations: A ordered set of database migrations to run to produce the schema.sql
+        |   |-- migrations: A ordered set of database migrations to run to produce the schema.sql
         |-- src: Service source code
 ```